reinierdevalk/abtab/README.md

     $ brew install openjdk
     $ brew link --force openjdk

-In case the `brew link` command returns a message that it was not successful, you can ignore this -- this case is dealt with in [macOS, using Homebrew](#macOS-using-homebrew).
+In case the `brew link` command returns a message that it was not successful, you can ignore it -- this case is dealt with in [macOS, using Homebrew](#macOS-using-homebrew).

 To update to or install a specific version rather than the latest, add `@x.y.z` -- e.g., `openjdk@11.0.1`.

 #### Windows
 To install or update Java, run the Cygwin `setup` tool.

-### 2. Installation path
+### 3. Installation path
 #### macOS, using Homebrew
 Homebrew installs Java in `/usr/local/opt/`.
 You can confirm the installation path by running

     $ brew --prefix openjdk

-Homebrew does not automatically add a symlink to the Java executable in `/usr/local/bin/`; to this end, the `brew link` command (see ABOVE) is needed.
-This makes `/usr/local/bin/` the installation path to be added to the system `PATH` (if it is not on it yet).
+Homebrew does not automatically add a symlink to the Java executable in `/usr/local/bin/`; to this end, the `brew link` command (see above) is needed.
+This makes `/usr/local/bin/` the installation path to be added to the system `PATH`.

-In case the `brew link` command returns a message that it was not successful, no symlink has been created -- and this makes the output of `brew --prefix openjdk` the installation path to be added to the system `PATH`.
+In case the `brew link` command returns a message that it was not successful, no symlink has been created -- and this makes `/usr/local/opt/` the installation path to be added to the system `PATH`.

 #### macOS, other cases
-If Java is installed through another package manager, or manually, its installation path can vary.
+If Java is installed through another package manager or manually, its installation path can vary.
 Common Java installation paths are `/Library/Java/JavaVirtualMachines/` or `/usr/local/opt/`.
 To locate the installation path, run

     $ which java